 - For the price, you can get a better known brand

-The Fitbit Sense arrived in late 2020, and it’s been giving the Apple Watch Series 6 and Apple Watch SE a run for its money.
+The Fitbit Sense 2 arrived in 2022, and it’s been giving the Apple Watch Series 8 and Apple Watch SE a run for its money.

 This is a smart fitness watch with huge ambitions for your health and well-being.
 It is just as concerned about your emotional health as it is with your bodily health.
 It features an ECG sensor to identify anomalies in your heart rate, and stress monitoring, which includes mindfulness and meditation exercises, is where it really shines.
 Although they are only available to Fitbit Premium users, you can test it out for six months for free.